m-danya/make-instrumental-video/README.md

 3. Runs [spleeter](https://github.com/deezer/spleeter) on this audio, getting an instrumental wav
 4. Runs [ffmpeg](https://github.com/FFmpeg/FFmpeg) to create static video from the instrumental wav (see 3) and the image (see 1)

+### Additional features
+- You can use a directory with mp3s as a source for songs with `--mp3-dir`
+- You can make mp3s instead of mp4s, just omit the cover image path

 ### Prerequisites

 1. python3.9